Gelephu Mindfulness City

 Gelephu Mindfulness City (GMC) (དགེ་ལེགས་ཕུག་དྲན་ཤེས་ཁྲོམ་ཚོགས), also known as the Gelephu Special Administrative Region (stylized as GeSAR), is an economic hub and special administrative region in Gelephu, Bhutan, intended to be separate from the country's existing laws.
 It is part of the Sarpang District Special Economic Zone.
 Strategically located on the border with India, the finished city will leverage regional connectivity between South and Southeast Asia.
-It will cover an area of 2,500 square kilometers, three times the size of Singapore.
+It will cover an area of 2,500 km2, three times the size of Singapore.

 The city has its own business-friendly regulations and systems, integrating sustainability, Bhutanese culture, and spirituality, with plastic-free, modern, urban, low-rise, eco-friendly buildings.
 The longer-term aim is to create a clean-technology innovation hub by attracting global investment to boost economic activity.
 All food is to be organic, electricity from renewable sources, and the hub will be built to promote cycling and to foster AI innovation.

-The GMC has received attention for its Gross National Happiness concept, which prioritizes spiritual well-being, cultural preservation, good governance, and environmental conservation, over economic growth.
+The GMC has received attention for its Gross National Happiness concept, which prioritises spiritual well-being, cultural preservation, good governance, and environmental conservation, over economic growth.

 History and background

 The King of Bhutan, Jigme Khesar Namgyel Wangchuck, announced the new city during a royal address at the 116th National Day celebration, on 17 December 2023.
 He described Gelephu Mindfulness City (GMC) as being a special administrative region (SAR) with its own distinct laws and systems, with initial development to be driven by foreign direct investment.
-Unveiled as part of Bhutan's broader strategy to diversify its economy beyond hydropower and tourism and create opportunities for its youth, GMC is intended to emphasize the country's cultural identity while integrating modern technologies and sustainable practices.
+Unveiled as part of Bhutan's broader strategy to diversify its economy beyond hydropower and tourism and create opportunities for its youth, GMC is intended to emphasise the country's cultural identity while integrating modern technologies and sustainable practices.
 Its development gained prominence at the Bhutan Innovation Forum in 2024, where it received endorsement from Nobel laureates Joseph Stiglitz and Michael Spence, architect Bjarke Ingels, and Snap Inc. CEO Evan Spiegel.